edgedb/edgedb-js/docs/api/types.rst

     .. js:method:: toDateTime(): Date

-        Convert the local date and time into a time-zone aware Date using the default time zone for the current environemnt.
+        Convert the local date and time into a time-zone aware Date using the default time zone for the current environment.

 Duration